ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 end
 {% endhighlight %}

-You should also remove the comments controller that were generated in app/controllers because we won't use that one.

-We can now create some sample data to test our new Rails API:
+We can now create some sample data to test our new Rails API.
 Create a new rake task:

 {% highlight ruby %}
 # lib/tasks/populate.rake
 namespace :db do
   task populate: :environment do

     Comment.destroy_all

     10.times do
       Comment.create(
         author: Faker::Name.first_name + " " + Faker::Name.last_name,
         comment: Faker::HipsterIpsum.words(10).join(' ')
       )
     end
   end
 end
 {% endhighlight %}

 Now run:
 rake db:migrate
 rake db:populate

-Restart the server, and now you should be able to visit:
+rails server

+Now you can try out your comments API:

-[http://localhost:3000/api/v1/comments.json](http://localhost:3000/api/v1/comments.json) and see the JSON output for all comments.
+[http://localhost:3000/comments.json](http://localhost:3000/comments.json) and see the JSON output for all comments.
-[http://localhost:3000/api/v1/comments/1.json](http://localhost:3000/api/v1/comments/1.json) should show you the first comment.

 When you look at the json output you'll see that it has a root element for comments.
 To get rid of it we can create an initializer:

 {% highlight ruby %}
 # config/initializers/active_model_serializer.rb
 ActiveModel::Serializer.root = false
 ActiveModel::ArraySerializer.root = false
 {% endhighlight %}

+Restart your server and the root elements will now be gone.

 Now we have a fully functional Rails API that we can use in in the tutorial.